spywhere/plug.nvim/docs/extensions/api.md

 ### `done`

-Produced when plug.nvim has setup all plugins
+Produced when plug.nvim has complete its plugin setups and configurations

 **Parameters**: _none_